cscorley/dissertation/chapters/3_method/2_study.md

 is associated with a "default" configuration for the other, e.g., all variations of model configurations use the same corpus configuration and vice versa.
 The default configurations are the same used throughout this thesis.
-\todo{Need to explicitly say which configurations are used for all chapters!}

 To answer \cone, we collect the effectiveness measures of each configuration variation and use them calculate the MRR.
 For each task, we create a pair of